splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Automatic upgrades
 ###################################

-You can automate the upgrade process by using your CI/CD pipelines or by using :new-page:`Watchtower <#watchtower-automation>`.
+You can automate the upgrade process by using your CI/CD pipelines or by using :ref:`Watchtower <watchtower-automation-1>`.

 .. _uninstall-a-private-runner-1: